captn3m0/mf.captnemo.in/index.md

 ## cors

-All endpoints have CORS enabled, so you can call them directly in your website frontend.
+All endpoints have CORS enabled (`Access-Control-Allow-Origin: *`), so you can call them directly in your website frontend.

 # privacy policy